Starbucks Marketing Strategy

 This strategy is most often used by established brands who are already known as leaders in their field.
 If a washing machine company introduces a new technology that also folds your clothes after washing and drying, that would be much easier to understand and adapt to their existing users.

-CHAPTER 3: Eco-Conscious, People Friendly, and Bringing In the Money — Starbucks’ Triple balancing act
+CHAPTER 3: Eco-Conscious, Friendly People, and Profitable — Starbucks’ Triple balancing act

 Howard Schultz had an idea to build something that is almost impossible to imagine and can exist only in Utopia.
 From the start, he wanted to serve with equal importance towards customers and employees.